Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 ## 2.4 SYSLOG alert

-## 2.5 Sampling During
+## 2.5 Sampling Duration
-   By the sampling interval is set as 3 minutes which indicates that every three minutes
+   By the sampling interval is set as 3 minutes which indicates that every three minutes resource usage being monitored and checked against the threshold.

 ## 2.5 Tech-Support
 All the resource statististics and usage alert are forwarded to syslog.
 The syslog is automatically monitored by the logrotate.
 During the techsupport data collection all the syslog is also collected as part of the tech-support data archive.